blakadder/zigbee/_zigbee/Aqara_RTCZCGQ11LM.md

 ---

 #### Note
-Regions not supported for now in Zigbee2MQTT.
+Regions not supported for now in Zigbee2MQT and Zigbeefordomoticz